DAILY DISCIPLINE #55

 Our last study left us in Egypt.
 Joseph, the son of Jacob, had risen to great power in Egypt.
 The seeming disaster in Joseph's life had been used by God to save His people, the Israelites, from death by famine.

-In their new home of Egypt "the Israelites were fruitful and multiplied greatly and became exceedingly numerous, so that the land was filled with them."
-(Ex.1:7)
+In their new home of Egypt "the Israelites were fruitful and multiplied greatly and became exceedingly numerous so that the land was filled with them."
+(Exodus 1:7)

-400 years passed during which Joseph, all his brothers and their whole generation of children died.
+400 years passed during which Joseph, all his brothers, and their whole generation of children died.
 During these four centuries the rulers of Egypt came and died also until finally a king came to rule Egypt who knew nothing of Joseph and how the Israelites had come to be part of Egypt.
-This Pharaoh was threatened by the massive numbers of the Israelites and thus made them Egypt's slaves.
-He oppressed them with forced labour but the more they were oppressed the more they multiplied and spread!
+This Pharaoh was threatened by the massive numbers of the Israelites and therefore made them Egypt's slaves.
+He oppressed them with forced labour.
+But, the more they were oppressed the more they multiplied and spread!

 It was during this period of agonizing slavery and humiliation that Moses, our subject this month, came to be born.
 We know very little about the background years of Moses except what is stated briefly in Exodus 2.
 His parents were from the house of Levi.

 Now Pharaoh was trying to exterminate the Jews by killing all male Hebrew boys.
 So Moses' mother sent him down the Nile River in a basket.
 We can only imagine the agony of Moses' parents in giving up their son and yet trusting God to save this son and use him for his glory.
 And use him God did!
 He is the only man in history that God spoke with face to face and the only man that God Himself buried.
 Surely such a man is worthy of our study....

 MOSES - A Life With Purpose - Part I